 The Time has Come to Pay Farmers Properly

-Being a farmer is hard work!
-Caring for crops requires consistent physical and mental energy.
+Farmers use consistent physical and mental energy in caring for their crops.
 Furthermore, to be a farmer is to surrender to forces that one cannot control.
-A farmer can do their best to prepare for success, but storms, infestations, crazy neighbors, volatile market conditions and other obstacles beyond their control can greatly impact revenues, costs and profitability.
+A farmer can do her best to prepare for success.
+Even still, storms, infestations, crazy neighbors, volatile market conditions and other obstacles beyond control can greatly impact costs and profitability.

 In addition, once crops are harvested and sold, buyers will often delay or discount payments, which makes it difficult for farmers to plant their crops for the next season.